auth0/docs/articles/server-platforms/nodejs/01-login.md

 ---
 title: Login
-description: This tutorial will show you how to use the Auth0 Node.js Express SDK to add authentication and authorization to your web app.
+description: This tutorial will show you how to add authentication to your nodejs/express web app.
 ---

+## NodeJS Web App Tutorial

-You can get started by either downloading the seed project or if you would like to add Auth0 to an existing application you can follow the tutorial steps.
+You can get started by downloading the seed project and following the tutorial steps.

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following: